 (2001) "Iximche’: The Kaqchikel Warrior State."
 In The Oxford Encyclopedia of Mesoamerican Cultures: The Civilizations of México and Central America, Davíd Carrasco (ed.).
 Volume 2, pp. 60-61.
 New York: Oxford University Press (with John W. Fox).

 (2001) "Resurgence of the Indigenous Municipal Government of Sololá (Runuk’ulem ri Q’atb’äl Tzij pa Tz’oloj Ya’)."
 Kaqchi’ Wuj 15:9.
 Guatemala.

-Title: Department Chair, Associate Professor of Anthropology
+Title: Department Chair, Associate Professor

 Department: Department of Anthropology